How to spend a day in South Australia’s Mount Remarkable National Park

 There are plenty of options for visitors wanting to explore further, including mountain biking in Willowie Forest or doing an overnight hike and staying at one of the several bush camps throughout the park.

-There’s so much to see and do, so local park rangers Brett Coghlan and Lisa Taylor have put together a suggested itinerary to help you make the most of your visit to the park.
+There’s so much to see and do, so local park rangers Brett Coghlan and Niamh Douglas have put together a suggested itinerary to help you make the most of your visit to the park.

 Note: This itinerary covers highlights that can easily all be done in a day, starting at the Alligator Gorge precinct of Mount Remarkable National Park just south of Wilmington.